chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 If a client sends the `pake` extension, then it MAY also send the `key_share` and `pre_shared_key` extensions, to allow the server to choose an authentication mode.
 Unlike PSK-based authentication, however, authentication with PAKE cannot be combined with the normal TLS key exchange mechanism.
 Forward secrecy is provided by the PAKE itself.

-The server identity value(s) provided in the PAKEClientHello structure are disjoint from that which the client may provide in the ServerNameIndication (SNI) field.
+The server identity value provided in the PAKEClientHello structure are disjoint from that which the client may provide in the ServerNameIndication (SNI) field.